What is the age requirement to obtain a Pennsylvania Driver’s License?

 How can I prepare for the Pennsylvania knowledge test?

-Study the Pennsylvania Driver’s Manual, and practice on dmv-permit-test.com!
+Study the Pennsylvania Driver’s Manual, and practice with our DMV written tests

 I failed my knowledge test.
 What do I have to do?

 You are allowed to take one test per day and you can repeat the test on the following business day.

 I failed my knowledge test.
 Can I obtain my Learner’s Permit?

 How can I schedule my Road Test?

 Online at dmv.pa.gov or calling 1-800-423-5542.